melbournebioinformatics/MelBioInf_docs/docs/tutorials/janis_translate/janis_translate.md

 If everything went well, the `outputs/` folder should contain 2 files:

 - `output.g.vcf.gz`
-- `output.g.vcf.gz.tbi`.
+- `output.g.vcf.gz.tbi`

 <br>

 ### Conclusion

-In this tutorial we explored how to translate the `gatk_haplotype_caller` CWL tool to a Nextflow process.
+In this section we explored how to translate the `gatk_haplotype_caller` CWL CommandLineTool to a Nextflow process.

+This is a more real-world situation, where the CommandLineTool has multiple inputs, secondary files, and optionality.

-If needed, you can check the `final/` folder which contains the files we created in this tutorial as reference.
+If needed, you can check the `final/cwl/gatk_haplotype_caller/` folder inside our `data/` directory which contains the files we created in this tutorial as reference.

 Now that we have translated two CWL CommandLineTools, we will translate a full CWL Workflow into Nextflow.